An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Main algorithm

 where each is referred to as

-and we will append some additional data to this data structure and use the same notation $I$ or $I_A$; we call it an {\em enriched interval} or simply {\em interval}. \item Suppose that $A$ is projected from $p_A$ to two edges, say $e_1$ and $e_2$, whose order is determined by the orientation of $\sigma$.
+and we will append some additional data to this data structure and use the same notation $I$ or $I_A$; we call it an {\em enriched interval} or simply {\em interval}. \item Suppose that $I = I_A$ is projected from $p_A$ to two edges $e_1$ and $e_2$ whose order is determined by the orientation of $\sigma$ and yields $I_1$ and $I_2$ (see the right picture of Figure \ref{projection}).
 Then $A$ is divided into two pieces, say $A_1, A_2$, projected into $e_1, e_2$, respectively.
 If each sub-arc $A_i$ has the non-empty foreseen extent, $\tilde{e}_{A_i}\not=\emptyset \subset e_i$ ($i=1,2$), then we associate to $A$ an ordered pair of two enriched intervals

 We say that $I_1$ and $I_2$ are twins. \item Suppose that the source point $p$ is an interior point of $\sigma$ with edges $e_0, e_1, e_2$ (anti-clockwise).
 We then define the {\em initial loop} by a triple of enriched intervals